nboro94/bench_matmul/README.md

 python3 run_benchmarks.py
 ```

-This script runs the benchmark with matrix sizes 64, 128, 512, 1024, 2048, 4096, and 8192, saving the output of each run to a separate log file in the `logs` directory.
+This script runs the benchmark with matrix sizes 64, 128, 512, 1024, 2048, and 4096, saving the output of each run to a separate log file in the `logs` directory.

 You can specify a custom path to the executable: